Localized Chern Characters for 2-periodic complexes: Localized Chern Characters of Koszul Complexes

 \begin{proof} Let $p$ be the projection $|K| \ra Y$.
 Note that

-The first equality is from the homotopy invariance.
-Since a bivariant class is compatible with Gysin maps (or the intersection products), we have the homotopy invariance of the generalized localized Chern characters; see \cite[Corollary 18.1.1]{Ful}.
+The first equality is from \eqref{eqn: spl dec}.
 The second equality is the deformation to the normal cone.
 The last equality is Proposition 2.3 (vi) of \cite{PV:A}.
-Finally using \eqref{duality} and the fact that $\td \cE = \td \cE^\vee \cdot (\ch (\Lambda ^{\rank \cE} \cE^\vee ))^{-1}$ for a vector bundle $\cE$, we conclude the proof. \end{proof}
+Finally using \eqref{duality}, Corollary \ref{Gysin}, and the fact that $\td \cE = \td \cE^\vee \cdot (\ch (\Lambda ^{\rank \cE} \cE^\vee ))^{-1}$ for a vector bundle $\cE$, we conclude the proof. \end{proof}